 - Bold Blush

-Get your blush brushes ready—you’re going to need them in a big way in 2017.
-Whether applied with a heavy-hand and a nod to disco or subtly blended from cheek to temple, blush is meant to be seen.
+Get your blush brushes ready—you’re going to need them in a big way in 2022.
+Blush is meant to be seen, whether applied with a heavy hand and a nod to disco or subtly blended from cheek to temple.
 Leave subtlety at the door.

 - The Relaxed Red Lip